jfardello/tdns/README.md

 TDNS focuses on privacy, it is a DNS over TLS proxy, that can act as a DNS sinkhole to improve privacy network-wide and prevents data gathering by carriers and trackers.

-It also can broke DNS requests to stub servers for local internal networks in changing scenarios, like public Wi-Fi, VPN or 5G services.
+It can also broke DNS requests to stub servers for local internal networks in changing scenarios, like public Wi-Fi, VPN or 5G services.

 ## Features

-* Supports TLS and clear DNS upstreams
+* Supports TLS and clear DNS upstreams.
-* Static host file responses
+* Static host file responses.
-* Routes DNS call to specific domains via stub servers for internal services.
+* Routes DNS calls to specific domains via stub servers for internal services.
-* Zen mode (disable social sites for a period of time)
+* Zen mode (disable social sites for a period of time).
-* Caching
+* Caching.
 * Black-hole service, responds with A records to 0.0.0.0 to black listed services, also supports white listing.
-* Cli tool
+* Cli tool.
 * ReST management API.

 ```mermaid